iulspop/sati/prompt.md

 In order to collect interesting data
 I want to create a recurring question.

-Given there a no questions
+Given there a no recurring questions
-When I create a question
+When I create a recurring question
 Then I should receive a prompt a the times I set

 Story: Answer a prompt